How do they compare?

 In the Lunch Container Category …drum roll please… Ziplocs vs. EasyLunchboxes:

 EasyLunchboxes save you money because they last a lot longer.

-Here’s what some of our reviewers have said:
+Here’s what a couple of our reviewers have said:

 LUNCHBOX LIMBO “At first glance on the website, I was expecting the plastic to be a little on the flimsy side.
 They remind me of the … cheapy ‘take to a potluck and who cares if it comes back’ containers.
 But they are not.
 They are much sturdier than I expected them to be.”

 And I got this nice email from a mom:

 “I gave my daughter (age 7) the Ziploc container in her lunch box one day and she requested to have your containers again because the Ziploc lid was too hard to get off.
 I also tried the cling plastic wrap on the wet fruit section of the lunch box and it’s working to keep the liquids where they should be.
 All is good again in lunchville!
 LOL thanks!!!!” – JL